 YOUNGSTOWN, Ohio (WKBN) – Detectives and prosecutors in both Youngstown and Niagara Falls, New York are still working to piece together details of a young woman’s murder — a case that remains unclear.
 What is clear is that technology played a major role in helping police track and catch their suspect quickly.

-It all started just after 4:30 Wednesday afternoon when 27-year-old JeShawn Elliot’s brother called 911.
+It all started just after 4:30 Wednesday afternoon when 27-year-old JeShawn Elliott’s brother called 911.

 911 call: “My brother just confessed to me that he stabbed his girlfriend.”

-The first officers arrived at Elliot’s north side home a few minutes later and immediately started looking for him and his girlfriend, 28-year-old Anvia Mickens.
+The first officers arrived at Elliott’s north side home a few minutes later and immediately started looking for him and his girlfriend, 28-year-old Anvia Mickens.

 “We determined that this became a critical situation and there were exigent circumstances attached,” Lt.
 Doug Bobovnyik said.
 “At that time, we were able to use the different types of technology without a warrant.”